Shweta7157/Shweta7157/README.md

 ### Hi there 👋

-- 🔭 I’m a Software Developer working on MEAN, MERN, and full stack development.
+- 🔭 I’m a Sr.Software Developer working on MEAN, MERN, and full stack development.
 I have experience in HTML, CSS(SASS, SCSS, Bootstrap, Tailwind), Javascript, Typescript, React, Redux, React Native, and Angular.
 - 🌱 I love digging into new Technologies.
 I’m currently learning Node, Express, and MongoDB.